roydejong/BeatSaberAvatarExtras/README.md

 **✅ [Download the latest release](https://github.com/roydejong/BeatSaberAvatarExtras/releases/latest)**

-Download the mod, and place `BeatSaberAvatarExtras.dll` in your Beat Saber `Plugins` directory.
+Download the mod, and place `AvatarExtras.dll` in your Beat Saber `Plugins` directory.

 ### Requirements